Written by: Michael Kravshik.

-The series will end where the story normally begins, in 1948.
+The series will end where the oft-repeated story normally begins, in early 1948, when Israel declared its independence.
+My intention is to provide the less-told but equally important story of what happened before.
 Below, a table of contents provides the titles of the six parts and links to each of them (once they are posted).
 Additionally, a timeline of peoples or empires in control of Palestine pre-1948, and a reference list of sources used are provided.

 A quick but important note about this series: The word ‘Palestine’ will be used in its historic context to avoid controversy.
 For much of history, borders in the modern sense didn’t exist.
 This means I will be referring to Palestine as a general region, with no defined borders.
 The historic region has included, at various times, land that is mainly now in modern Israel, West Bank, Gaza, and Jordan, but also includes parts of modern Lebanon and Syria.
 It is important to consider that the historic region of Palestine was inclusive of land both west and east of the Jordan River.